 Steering: The 15 inch (38 cm) steering wheel is mounted on steering valve consisting of a control valve and metering section which regulates pressure and meters flow to the steering cylinder.
-Steering wheel adjustable fore and aft for operator comfort.

-Main Frame: Frame is welded, formed (11 ga.) steel, reinforced with square and rectangular tubing.
+Main Frame: Frame is welded, formed steel, reinforced with square and rectangular tubing.